Conveyancing process explained: For Buyers

 - Checking flood risk – this is also done at the Land Registry - and costs £12

 - Chancel repair search – to ensure there are no potential leftover medieval liabilities on the property to help pay for church repairs.
 This is a necessity and costs £18.
-However, they are being abolished in October 2013.
+However, you may decide to take out Chancel repair insurance instead for £20 or so.
+The laws around Chancel repair changed in October 2013 so now the onus is on the Church to establish and lodge liability with the Land Registry.

 - Location specific searches – examples of such searches include: